eamena-project/eamena-arches-dev/dbs/database.eamena/data/README.md

 | HP | Assessment Investigator - Actor   | this is a *related resource*, will create an error  |

-## Resource-to-Resource relationship
+## r2r append
-> res2res, r2r
+> res2res, r2r, resource-to-Resource relationship append

 To update a r2r relationships, for example between an HP and a PO (field 'Assessment Investigator - Actor' in HP), or between an HP and a IR (field 'Information Resource Used' in IR).